MickaelBergem/KudosGoServer/README.md

 # Kudos server

-A test Kudos Server, able to track count of the number of Kudos given with a given button.
+A test Kudos Server, able to track the number of Kudos given with a given button.

     go get github.com/MickaelBergem/KudosPlease
     ./KudosPlease